Arklights/Master/README.md

 # CLort

-An experiental prototype of Snort++ that offloads pattern matching to the GPU.
+An experimental prototype of Snort++ that offloads pattern matching to the GPU.
 Designed with Odroid devides as the main targets in mind, that support OpenCL 1.2 Based on https://github.com/snort3/snort3

 # LIMITATIONS
 In its current version,  CLort does not do the evaluate rule options after a match is found in the fast-pattern matching engine.
 Thus, it will not report full rule matching.
-Instead, it only reports the total number of matches reported by the fast-patter matching engine.
+Instead, it only reports the total number of matches reported by the fast-pattern matching engine.

 # DEPENDENCIES